cbcrg/pergola/doc/source/basic_concepts.rst

 To see how to create a mapping file using pergola ontology to set the equivalence between input terms in the original data and Pergola output terms, read next section.

+.. _mapping-file:

 *************
 Mapping file
 *************

 The mapping file sets the correspondence between the input data and the terms used by pergola.
 It is thus the way pergola knows what is encoded in each of the fields of the input data.
-Provided we have an input file as the show in the `Data input`_ section, a mapping file looks like the following example:
+Provided we have an input file as the show in the :ref:`input-data`. section, a mapping file looks like the following example:

+.. :ref:`pergola-ontology`.

 ::